rsksmart/RSKIPs/IPs/RSKIP144.md

 This cases should not be considered as writing a key, since they doesn't affect the output of the parallel execution:
 - Adding 0 balance
-- Write a key with the value that was already set

 ### Block validation algorithm